mattbarger/mattbarger/README.md

 ## Hello 👋

-I'm a data scientist based in DC, currently working for USAC.
+I'm a data scientist based in DC.
 I'm also a big sports fan.

 This github profile is a storage locker for all the crazy ideas I have related to data science, most of which revolve around trying to explain 🇺🇸 ⚽ better.